Failing their stealth roll, they were invited in for tea and a strongly worded offer.

 Thull explained how the dragon cult helped his sick grandmother out and provided for his every need.
 He explained that they quite successfully recruited dragons, he himself having never heard of a dragon refusing an offer of the dragon cult.
 And he strongly suggested that the players that had been spotted and invited in join, because he'd much rather be their friends than have to offer them to the dragon also.

-Obviously the murder of several dozen cultists is not the quietest activity, especially not when one of them has taken psychic damage and is screaming as loudly as he can in draconic, (which iirc, no one in the party can speak).
+The murder of several dozen cultists is not the quietest activity, especially not when one of them has taken psychic damage and is screaming as loudly as he can in draconic, which no one in the party can speak.

 The bard, being the bard, attempts to talk Venomfang down.
 She says "Oh, great and mighty dragon, we come only to bask in awe of your mighty form."
 Using the updated 5th edition modifications to the "On the Non-Player Character" social system, she rolls for the Honor action and gets a 26, changing his mood from hostile to neutral.

 Then it is the raging reckless frenzied barbarian's turn to act.
-She, of course, attacks twice.
+She attacks twice.
 Combat is joined.

-By the time I actually got to act, I had already lost nearly 100 hit points.
+By the time Venomfang got to act, he had already lost nearly 100 hit points.
 The dragon took flight, and breathed on as many targets as he could.
-At this point, only being the barbarian and the 1/2 orc monk.
-I did 56 points of damage.
+Two targets, only being the barbarian and the 1/2 orc monk.
+Venomfang did 56 points of damage.
 You'd think this would be deadly to a 1st level monk and a 3rd level barbarian.
 They both save.
 28 hit points leaves the barbarian with 10, and the monk, being a half-orc, is not killed outright, so remains standing with 1 hit point.

 How upset is Venomfang at this point?